Last Updated on August 1, 2024 by lindseymahoney

 When we moved into our home, we realized that every electrical outlet is installed upside down, including in the bathroom.

-After years of use, outlets become loose and no longer hold plugs tightly.
+After years of use, the outlets in our older home have become loose and no longer hold plugs tightly.
 In our bathroom, items would constantly become unplugged because of the loose outlets.

 I replaced all of the light switches and outlets with new, white outlets and flipped the socket right-side up.